BroadcomMFD/jcl-check-support/README.md

 The extension provides the following benefits:

 - Edit JCL in VS Code to enhance developer productivity.
-- Use the syntax highlighting, linting, and auto-complete features to write JCL efficiently.
+- Use the linting feature to write JCL efficiently.
 - Ensure that JCL is valid prior to job submission by integrating with JCLCheck on the mainframe.
 - Produce JCLCheck reports in markdown format to share with your team.
-- Access a library of useful JCL snippets.

 **Tips:**

 - Use this extension in conjunction with [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe) to enable a suite of mainframe functionality in VS Code.
-- The syntax highlighting capability is based on the [ibm-jcl extension](https://github.com/dkelosky/vscode-ibm-jcl).

 <!-- omit in toc -->
 ## Contents